Light rail in Canberra: Operation

 The service is operated by Canberra Metro Operations (CMET), in association with Deutsche Bahn Engineering and Consulting, under a 20-year contract.
 CMET is a joint venture between John Holland and Pacific Partnerships, both of whom are part of the Canberra Metro consortium.

 CMET holds the contract to operate the light rail until at least 2036.
 Formed in 2016, it is a partnership between John Holland and Pacific Partnerships in association with Deutsche Bahn Engineering and Consulting.
 CMET commenced operations on 20 April 2019 with the completion of the first stage of the project.

 CMET is part of the Canberra Metro Consortium, acting as the operations component of the group, with both its owners also being equity providers.
-CMET does not actually contract with the ACT Government, rather it contracts with Canberra Metro PC Pty Limited (Canberra Metro) to provide service on its lines, who then contract with the Canberra Metro Agency to manage the project and provide services to the city.
+CMET does not contract with the ACT Government, rather it contracts with Canberra Metro PC Pty Limited (Canberra Metro) to provide service on its lines, which then contracts with the Canberra Metro Agency to manage the project and provide services to the city.

 The contract specifies the following minimum service levels for hours of operation and service frequency:

 Rolling stock

-14 CAF built Urbos 3 trams operate on the system.
+14 CAF-built Urbos 3 trams operate on the system.
 CAF will also provide twenty years of maintenance for the fleet.
 The trams are 32.96 m long and consist of five modules.
-There are four doors on each side of the vehicle, two single leaf and two double leaf doors.
+There are four doors on each side of the vehicle, two single-leaf and two double-leaf doors.
 The first tram was delivered in December 2017.
-The vehicles feature a red and grey livery, with white reflective stripe in the middle.
+The vehicles feature a red and grey livery, with a white reflective stripe in the middle.
 The depot is located in Mitchell.

+Five additional light rail vehicles were ordered from CAF ahead of the construction of Stage 2A.
+These vehicles are capable of wire-free running, as required by the National Capital Authority within its defined area.
+Deliveries began during 2024 and by January 2025, four were operational, with two in regular service.